rhdunn/xquery-intellij-plugin/docs/specifications/EXPath XPath NG Implementation Report.md

 ---
 layout: page
+title: EXPath XPath NG Implementation Report
 ---

-# EXPath XPath NG Implementation Report

 This document describes the implementation of the xpath-ng syntax extension proposals from the EXPath group in the XQuery IntelliJ Plugin.